-Sleep is essential if you want to look healthy, youthful and relaxed (and happy, of course).
-Nothing can beat a good night sleep, no matter how hard you try.
+Sleep is essential if you want to look healthy, youthful, and relaxed (and happy, of course).
+Nothing can beat a good night’s sleep, no matter how hard you try.
 Sleep deprivation induces oxidative stress which makes the body vulnerable to oxidative damage.
 If you want to increase the regenerating effects of sleep, apply some anti-aging serum on your face before going to bed.

-Facial peeling removes the death skin cells and enables your complexion to shine and look healthy.
-It is good to go for a non aggressive fruit peeling.
-My latest discovery is this Aloe and Tea Tree Oil peeing.
+Facial peeling removes the dead skin cells and enables your complexion to shine and look healthy.
+It is good to go for a non-aggressive fruit peeling.
+My latest discovery is this Aloe and Tea Tree Oil peeling.
 You can read about the ingredients as well as reviews on Amazon.
 It’s very gentle and contains natural ingredients.

 One of the best moisturizers is jojoba oil, one of my all times favorites.
 It looks so common, yet it is so efficient.
 Just two drops on your freshly washed face and you are sorted.

 Retinol (especially under eyes)